-(b) Diluted (loss)/earnings per share
+(b) Diluted loss per share

-For the purpose of calculating diluted (loss)/earnings per share, loss attributable to equity holders of the Company and the weighted average number of ordinary shares outstanding are adjusted for the effects of all dilutive potential ordinary shares.
+For the purpose of calculating diluted loss per share, loss attributable to equity holders of the Company and the weighted average number of ordinary shares outstanding are adjusted for the effects of all dilutive potential ordinary shares.
 The Company has two categories of dilutive potential ordinary shares: warrants and share options.

-The Group has no dilution in its (loss)/earnings per share as at 31 March 2017 and 2016.
-The dilutive potential ordinary shares arising from warrants and share options have not been included in the calculation of diluted (loss)/earnings per share because they are anti-dilutive.
+The Group has no dilution in its loss per share as at 31 March 2018 and 2017.
+The dilutive potential ordinary shares arising from warrants and share options have not been included in the calculation of diluted loss per share because they are anti-dilutive.

-29. Related party transactions
+26. Related party transactions